 In the documents below you will find a list of books to support with loss and bereavement.
 Please choose the correct key stage for age appropriate books for your child.
 You can aslo find more information on supporting children through loss and bereavement at: www.childbereavementuk.org

-Please find a link below of a video that has been made by Hertfordshire's Educational Service especially for parents/carers.
+Please find a video below that has been made by Hertfordshire's Educational Service especially for parents/carers.
 It contains information about how best to support your child on returning to school after the long break.

 Below are some useful links which can support you when talking to your child/ren about the Coronavirus.